-The benchmark is generally the Mean + Standard Deviation, subject to minimum benchmark of 2%.
+^{}The benchmark is generally the Mean + Standard Deviation, subject to minimum benchmark of 2%.
 In addition, year-over-year burn-rate benchmark changes are limited to a maximum of two (2) percentage points plus or minus the prior year's burn-rate benchmark.
+This industry group is subject to this limit.